 Sometimes events or people or combinations of multiple events and people inspire me to write.
 Sometimes it comes out in the form of poetry.
 This was one of those times with “More Than Our Life.”
 On December 17, 2013, a helicopter went down in southern Afghanistan.
 It was reported that all six Service Members died.
-It was also reported that a mechanical failure may have caused the crash and it was unknown if our enemy had any involvement with that or the deaths.
-The report I saw later that evening mentioned the enemy.
-A person I met a few days later on one of our trips to another part of the country that was part of that unit told us that the enemy had brought down the helicopter.
-It was about three weeks after the crash that it was confirmed that the helicopter was brought down by enemy fire.
+But it was reported in the media that a mechanical failure caused the crash and it was unknown if our enemy had any involvement with that or the deaths.
+The report I saw later that evening on our secret email mentioned the enemy.
+I won’t go into detail about those events, but the crew was killed by the enemy.
+It was about three weeks after the crash that it was confirmed by the Pentagon that the crew was in fact killed by enemy fire.

 More Than Our Life